Six-lined racerunner: Habitat

-Due to its extensive range, A. sexlineata is found in a wide variety of habitats including grasslands, woodlands, open floodplains, or rocky outcroppings.
-Populations have also been found abundantly in areas that experience frequent fires.
-It prefers lower elevations, with dry loamy soils.
+Due to its extensive range, A. sexlineata is found in a wide variety of habitats, including grasslands, woodlands, open floodplains, or rocky outcroppings.
+Populations have also been found abundantly in areas that experience frequent fires, such as longleaf pine stands in the sandhills.
+It prefers lower elevations, with dry loamy soils as well as open xeric environments.
 In the lower elevations, the six-lined racerunner can be found in human-made disturbances like under voltage towers or along highways and railroads.
+They lay their nests around activity burrows along secondary highways and dirt roads where it is well drained.

 Reproduction

-Breeding takes place in the spring and early summer, with up to six eggs being laid in mid-summer and hatching six to eight weeks later.
+Breeding takes place in the spring and early summer, with up to six eggs being laid in midsummer and hatching six to eight weeks later.
 A second clutch of eggs may be laid several weeks after the first.
 Males have been seen to perform an act termed "cloacal rubbing" to show arousal during breeding.
-This act entails the male rubbing its cloaca and pelvic region on the ground while simultaneously moving forward.
-Males will also perform an act termed "female tending" where the male will repeatedly charge at a female trying to leave its burrow until the female allows for the male to approach and begin the reproductive process.
+This act entails the male rubbing his cloaca and pelvic region rapidly on the ground, sometimes in a figure eight, while simultaneously moving forward.
+When he finds a receptive female, the male straddles her, curves his body over hers, and bites her on the opposite side to where his cloacal region is to start copulation.
+Males also perform an act termed "female tending" where they repeatedly charge at a female trying to leave her burrow until the female allows the male to approach and begin the reproductive process.

-Prey
+Prey and Predators

-They will predate upon spiders, grasshoppers, and large insects 3.
+A. sexlineata is an opportunistic insectivore; it targets a prey abundant in its area.
+The principal foods of A. sexlineata are spiders (Araneae 16.8%), grasshoppers (Orthoptera 16.8%), and leaf hoppers (Homoptera 14.1%).
+A. sexlineata also prey upon beetles and butterflies.

+Red imported fire ants are a predator of the six-lined racerunner.

 Subspecies

-There are three recognized subspecies of A. sexlineatus:
+Three subspecies of A. sexlineatus are recognized: